ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 stub definitions for everything else are provided as part of `package:grpc`.
 Finally, we provide a helper library, `lib/services.dart`, that decodes the service definitions from the .proto files, since the code generation step doesn't do this for us in Dart.
-(It does in Rust.)
-Without this, our GRPC implementation wouldn't know how message types are associated with services.
+Without this, our GRPC implementation wouldn't know how to associate message types with services.

 ## The example application